DON'T MISS OUT: CURRENT PROMOTIONS AND DISCOUNTS!!!

 Boquete is Panama's eco-adventure capital... for all ages.
 Experience unspoiled nature and wildlife, hundreds of birds (amongst them the Resplendent Quetzal) and beautiful hiking trails in our National Parks, award winning coffee, world class whitewater adventures, thrilling zip-lining tours, relaxing hot springs and scenic horseback riding tours.
 With its modern city infrastructure and small town charm, Boquete is the perfect headquarters to explore the Province of Chiriqui -white sand beaches and turquoise waters are only a 1.5-hour drive away.
 Return in the evening to Boquete's fresh mountain air and water, breathtaking views, welcoming accommodations and great restaurants.
 This charming town that has harmoniously grown along the Caldera River and is widely recognized for its fertile lands, magnificent natural splendor and year round pleasant weather.

-Tucked away in Chiriqui's highlands Boquete is safe, beautiful, inexpensive and exciting and can be easily accessed through one hour daily flights from Panama City to David (www.flyairpanama.com), the country's second most important city, which is only 30 minutes away from Boquete by car.
+Tucked away in Chiriqui's highlands, Boquete is safe, beautiful, inexpensive and exciting and can be easily accessed through 30 minute daily flights from Panama City to David.
+David is the country's second most important city, and is only 30 minutes away from Boquete by car.
+Air Panama and Copa Airlines have several flights every day from Panama City to David.
 Many visitors also travel to Boquete from Costa Rica.

 This enchanted town has a wonderful sense of community which gives travelers a unique opportunity to learn Spanish and interact with the local culture.
 Visitors love Boquete because of its welcoming people making it an ideal setting that allows you to become part of a very special place.
 On the other hand it doesn't hurt that virtually everything is within walking distance, so wherever you decide to stay at, your language travel holiday will be highly convenient and straight forward: you'll only be minutes away from your favorite restaurants, bars and hiking trails, and not to mention there is no risk of getting caught in the traffic (or in the heat) as in Panama City...